This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek care immediately if:

-- You feel very depressed or have thoughts of hurting your baby.
+- You feel very depressed or have thoughts of hurting your twins.

 Contact your healthcare provider if:

-- One or both of your twins is not gaining weight or looks as if he is losing weight.
+- One or both of your twins is not gaining weight or looks as if he or she is losing weight.

 - One or both of your twins has fewer than 6 wet diapers each day.